 [ PROS AND CONS OF PAYING FOR YOUR WEDDING USING CREDIT CARDS ]

-If you choose to pay for your wedding with a credit card, it will be easy to make the payments.
-Also, you can get a 0% APR on your credit card and pay no interest on the wedding loans for up to 12 months.
-That’s a great way to save some money if you need time to repay the debt.
+Also, you can get a 0% APR on your credit card and pay no interest on the wedding loans (wedding debt) for up to 12 months.
+That’s a great strategy if you need time to repay the debt.

 Especially if you are working full-time during the day, this process will help manage your payments.
 You can track it better.
-You can take up any complaints to your wedding vendor and your credit card company.
+You can also take up any complaints to your wedding vendor and your credit card company.

 When paying for your wedding using your credit card, try and stick to using one credit card only, preferably the one with the lowest interest rate.